Tropical Storm Wipha: China

 Flooding caused by heavy rains related to Wipha killed two people and left 10 others missing in Shandong Province, where homes were damaged and villages were cut off.
 In Jinan, 364 mm of rain was recorded, flooding two villages and damaging 19 homes.
-Damage in China reached 1.91 billion yuan (US$266 million).
+Damage in China reached 1.91 billion yuan (US$272 million).

 Vietnam

 The province of Nghệ An was severely affected by the storm.
 In the province, five people died due to flooding, landslides, and fallen trees.
 The communes of Mỹ Lý, Nhôn Mai, Mường Xén and Tri Lễ were heavily affected.
 Four others were injured, and 3,654 homes were damaged or flooded.
 Total economic damages reached 3.767 trillion VND (US$149.3 million) as of August 6.
 Damage by the storm reported in Ninh Bình Province was estimated at 386.15 billion VND (US$15.3 million) and in Thanh Hóa province reached 382 billion VND (US$15.1 million).
 The remnants of the storm caused heavy rain in Đồng Tháp Province and damage was estimated at 21.2 billion VND (US$840,000).
+Total damage reached 4.6 trillion dong (US$183 million).
+Flood flow at Bản Vẽ Reservoir reached up to 12800 m^{3}/s on the morning of 23 July, exceeding the designed limit by 1.5 times, this was assessed as a "5,000-year event".

 In Phú Thọ, strong winds and heavy rains killed one person and damaged 304 homes, nine schools, a health center, and an administrative building.
 Lạng Sơn recorded one fatality and 165 damaged buildings.
 One death was also reported in Tân Lạc district, Hòa Bình province.
 In Hanoi, 941 downed trees and fallen branches were reported, blocking roads and affecting traffic in the city.
 Four people were also injured in Thanh Hóa and Lâm Đồng province.
 In Thái Nguyên province, one person died after a wall collapsed, another was injured and 261 homes were damaged, with an additional 40 homes damaged in Cao Bằng province.
 Two fishermen were left missing, 58 boats sank and 154 homes were damaged in Hà Tĩnh province.
-The sinking of the Wonder Sea tourist boat in Ha Long Bay, which occurred shortly before Wipha entered the South China Sea, was eventually deemed to be unrelated to the storm.
+The capsizing of the Wonder Sea tourist boat in Ha Long Bay, which occurred shortly before Wipha entered the South China Sea, was eventually deemed to be unrelated to the storm.